Ouroboros/JuusanKoubou/PyLibs/pymongo-3.7.2.dist-info/DESCRIPTION.rst

 Bugs / Feature Requests
 =======================

-Think you鈥檝e found a bug?
+Think youâ€™ve found a bug?
 Want to see a new feature in PyMongo?
 Please open a case in our issue management tool, JIRA:

 - `Create an account and login <https://jira.mongodb.org>`_.